jonretting/geforce-driver-check/README.md

 - Requires CYGWIN
 - Currently supports only Windows 7 x64 and Windows 8 x64
 - Works with Desktop and Notebook Graphics adapaters
+- No configuration needed to run, simply bash the slut
 - Compares your current version with latest available from Nvidias website
 - Downloads latest version if current version is older
+- Will search your Program Files (x86/x64) for 7-Zip (7z.exe) will prompt for optional creation of symlink'
 - If 7zip is not found, GDC will prompt to download x64 msi, then prompt to attended or unattended install
 - Supports the international driver package version when "-i" is envoked
 - Only installs Display Driver, HD Audio, and PshyX